‘Teach by the beach!’

 Wherever you stay and wherever you teach in Thailand, it’s important to immerse yourself with the country’s culture.
 Try that unusual-looking street food, go to that Muay Thai contest, learn some phrases, and your experience will be enriched immeasurably.

-Thailand is still a developing nation in many ways, so there will also be chances to engage with the community.
+Thailand is still a developing nation in many ways, so there will also be chances to make a difference within the community.
 Your school will likely work with local charities or NGOs, which is a great way for students to learn empathy, and also a great chance for you to understand what life is really like for many Thais.

 Overall, Thailand has a range of international schools with respectful students (who will mainly have English as their second language).
 You’ll be able to focus more on teaching rather than classroom management when in school, and when out of school you’ll have opportunities to explore the most amazing of kingdoms.